WING CHUN KUNG FU

 TAI CHI CHUAN

-In Birmingham, we currently have a Tai Chi practice group that meets on Saturday mornings about 9AM at the UAB mini-park, right off University Blvd.
-This group is currently practicing the Yang 24-movement Short Form, the Yang 32-movement Sword Form, and the Combined 42-movement competition form that features elements from Chen, Yang, Wu/Hao, Wu, and Sun styles.
+In Birmingham we also have a Tai Chi practice group that meets on Saturday mornings about 9AM at the UAB mini-park, right off University Blvd.
+This group is led by Kangmei Ren and is currently practicing the Yang 24-movement Short Form, the Yang 32-movement Sword Form, and the Combined 42-movement competition form that features elements from Chen, Yang, Wu/Hao, Wu, and Sun styles.

 The Tai Chi forms require no previous experience of any kind, and can be enjoyed by people of all ages and abilities.
 The Arthritis Foundation includes Tai Chi as part of their recommended therapies, and we have several certified instructors who have specialized in this theraputic style.